 The Slavic language family, which includes Russian, Polish, Czech, and Croatian, among others, is relatively young as far as languages go.
 They only started splitting off from their common ancestor, Common Slavic (or Proto-Slavic), when Cyril and Methodius standardized the language, creating what is now called Old Church Slavonic, and created an alphabet for it.
 They then took the language north with them in the 9th century as they went to convert the Slavs to Christianity.
-They came from somewhere just north of Greece, probably in what is now Macedonia, and Macedonian (together with its very close relative Bulgarian) is the language that is most closely related to Old Church Slavonic today.
+They came from somewhere just north of Greece, probably in what is now known as Macedonia (or the Republic of Macedonia or FYROM), and Macedonian (together with its very close relative Bulgarian) is the language that is most closely related to Old Church Slavonic today.

-Following the comments concerning the intricate historical relationship between Macedonia and Bulgaria, we at The Culture Trip would like indicate that, despite the complexities, the prevailing academic consensus outside of the region is that Bulgarian and the language known as Macedonian are autonomous and have separate dialectical bases.
+Following the comments concerning the intricate historical relationship between Macedonia and Bulgaria, we at The Culture Trip would like indicate that, despite the complexities, the prevailing academic consensus outside of the region is that Bulgarian and the language known as Macedonian are distinct.
+If you don’t believe us, read this.

 The Basque language is the ultimate linguistic mystery.
 It is spoken natively by some of the Basque people who live in Spain and France, but it is completely unrelated to any Romance language (which French and Spanish are) or indeed any other language in the world.
 Linguists have postulated over the decades about what it could be related to, but none of the theories have been able to hold water.
 The only thing that’s clear is that it existed in that area before the arrival of the Romance languages – that is, before the Romans got there with the Latin that would eventually develop into French and Spanish.